How to Create and File VAT OSS Reports

 Amending submitted returns

-Automate VAT MOSS reports with Vatstack
+Automate VAT OSS reports with Vatstack

-You can use Vatstack to completely automate the compiling of your quarterly VAT MOSS reports.
+You can use Vatstack to completely automate the compiling of your quarterly VAT OSS reports.
 Simply connect Vatstack with your Stripe account.
 Upcoming invoices will be automatically converted into supplies which make up your tax report.

 Accurate currency conversions with the ECB’s official rates are also done for you and altogether will save you hours of precious time.